KFSE

 KFSE (106.9 FM) is a radio station licensed to serve Kasilof, Alaska.
-The station is owned by KSRM, Inc. It airs a mainstream rock music format.
+The station is owned by Matt Wilson, through licensee KSRM Radio Group, Inc. It airs a mainstream rock music format.

-The station was assigned the KFSE call letters by the Federal Communications Commission on July 10, 2007.
+The station was assigned the KFSE call sign by the Federal Communications Commission on July 10, 2007.
 The station flipped to its current format on Thanksgiving Day, November 22, 2007.

 KFSE is an affiliate of the syndicated Pink Floyd program "Floydian Slip."